surajtakale/CppND-Capstone-Snake-Game/README.md

     if super food is ate 2 > & <= 3 sec then point will be 3

     if super food is ate 3 > & <= 4 sec then point will be 2

     LIKEWISE...

 3. PLAYER CAN NOW PAUSE/RESUME THE GAME BY PRESSING THE SPACE BAR.

     While playing the game if required player can pause the game by pressing the space bar and then again press the space bar the game will resume..!

+4. ADDED GAME OVER DIALOG BOX
+    after game is finished the dialog box will automatically appear and will show the game details.

 ## CC Attribution-ShareAlike 4.0 International